Annuities

 Which Payout Option Should I Choose?

-Income for Guaranteed Period also called Fixed Period
+Income for Guaranteed Period Also Called Fixed Period

 With this option, you can select the number of years during which you will receive regular payments.